OPATP/GTFSwizard/README.md

 ## Visualizing
 GTFSwizard offers interactive plotting tools to analyze trip frequencies and headways, providing insight into peak hours, route-specific patterns, and system-wide trends.

-- System Frequency by Hour: plot_frequency shows the distribution of trip frequencies by hour, with hourly and overall averages to highlight peak service times.
+- System Frequency by Hour: `plot_frequency()` shows the distribution of trip frequencies by hour, with hourly and overall averages to highlight peak service times.
 ``` r
 GTFSwizard::plot_frequency(for_gtfs)
 ```
 <img align="center" src="figs/plot_frequency.png" width="600"/></a>

-- Route Frequency by Hour: plot_routefrequency displays frequency by hour for selected routes, illustrating different service patterns.
+- Route Frequency by Hour: `plot_routefrequency()` displays frequency by hour for selected routes, illustrating different service patterns.
 ``` r
 GTFSwizard::plot_routefrequency(for_gtfs, route = for_gtfs$routes$route_id[4:5])
 ```
 <img align="center" src="figs/plot_routefrequency.png" width="600"/></a>

-- System Average Headway by Hour: plot_headways shows average time between trips, highlighting hourly and overall headways to visualize service intervals.
+- System Average Headway by Hour: `plot_headways()` shows average time between trips, highlighting hourly and overall headways to visualize service intervals.
 ``` r
 GTFSwizard::plot_headways(for_gtfs)
 ```
 <img align="center" src="figs/plot_headway.png" width="600"/></a>

 ## Editing
-GTFSwizard provides functions to edit GTFS data directly, for delaying, splitting, and merging trips.
+GTFSwizard provides functions to edit GTFS data directly - for delaying, splitting, and merging trips.
 The `delay_trip()` function allows users to apply a delay to specific trips.
-The split_trip() function divides a trip at a specified stop, creating two separate trips.
+The `split_trip()` function equally divides a trip in `split` number of points, creating `split + 1` separate trips.
 This can be useful for analyzing partial routes or for simulating route adjustments.
-The merge_gtfs() function combines multiple GTFS files, allowing for the integration of distinct GTFS datasets into a single cohesive dataset.
+The `merge_gtfs()` function combines two GTFS files, allowing for the integration of distinct GTFS datasets into a single dataset.

 ```r
 # Delay trips by 5 minutes (300 seconds)